ChorusOne/chorus-one-sdk/book/build-your-staking-dapp/cosmos/overview.md

 The **Chorus One SDK** simplifies this process, providing developers with the tools needed to build, sign, and broadcast staking transactions.

+{% hint style="info" %}

+### Compatibility Notice

+The methods provided in this documentation are compatible with popular Cosmos libraries such as `@cosmjs/cosmwasm`.
+This compatibility ensures that you can seamlessly integrate these methods into your existing Cosmos projects.

+{% endhint %}

 This guide will walk you through the fundamentals of staking on Cosmos using the Chorus One SDK.

 ## Setting Up the Staker